uperl/Win32-ErrorMode/README.md

 `GetErrorMode` was introduced in Windows Vista / 2008, but will be emulated on XP using `SetErrorMode`, but there may be a race condition if you are using threads / forking as the emulation temporarily sets the error mode.
+Then again there is probably a race condition anyway since you are using the global version in a threaded application, but you should keep this in mind if you must support old versions of Windows.

 # SEE ALSO

-[Win32API::File](https://metacpan.org/pod/Win32API::File) includes an interface to `SetErrorMode`, but not `GetErrorMode` and a whole lot else.
-The inteface to `SetErrorMode` is not well documented there, but is usable.
+[Win32API::File](https://metacpan.org/pod/Win32API::File) includes an interface to `SetErrorMode`, but not `GetErrorMode`.
+The interface for this function appears to be a side effect of the main purpose of the module.
+The inteface to `SetErrorMode` is not well documented in [Win32API::File](https://metacpan.org/pod/Win32API::File), but is usable.

 # AUTHOR